Visit Falls of Falloch

 Parking for Falls of Falloch

-The car park is often too small for the number of people who wish to use it, but if full be patient as you may be lucky as people often don’t spend too long here.
-In fact, many people choose to stop to stretch their legs and get a quick view of the waterfall before continuing on their journey.
+The car park is often too small for the number of people who wish to use it, but if full be patient as you may be lucky as people usually don’t spend too long here.
+Many people stop to stretch their legs and get a quick view of the waterfall before continuing their journey.

 West Highland Way